Condensation

 Required Tools

-Slot Driver To fasten hose clamps and reservoir cap.
+Slot Screwdriver To fasten hose clamps and reservoir cap.

-14mm or Adjustable Wrench To fasten G1/4 fittings.
+14mm Wrench or Pliers To fasten G1/4 fittings.

 Measuring Tape To measure for cuts.